 Such conflicts as the one mentioned above are quite common.
 Why do Pentecostals believe in speaking in tongues, but Baptists don’t?
 Both sides use the Bible as proof for their beliefs.
 GOD HATH SPOKEN, both sides say.
 If God has indeed spoken, why the contradictory beliefs?
 God seems quite schizophrenic, telling the Baptists one thing and the Pentecostals something different.
 Surely, if God and the Bible are as Evangelicals claim they are, there would only be one truth, not many.

-The only way to adequately answer this question is to carefully examine the matter from an environmental and sociological perspective.
+The only way to adequately answer this question is to carefully examine the matter from a tribal and sociological perspective.
 (Please read Why Most Americans are Christian.)
 Look at the religious environments people grow up in and you will have a good idea why they believe as they do.
 Look at their tribal and social influences, and it becomes clear that Pentecostals speak in tongues and Baptists don’t because these were the beliefs they were exposed to.
 They believe what they do because they couldn’t believe otherwise.
 While not a hard and fast rule, most often Baptists beget Baptists and Pentecostals beget Pentecostals.
-While Evangelical adults certainly can and do change churches, most often then look for churches of “like” faith.
+While Evangelical adults certainly can and do change churches, they often look for churches of “like” faith.
 When people change churches, they most often seek that which is familiar to them.
 Not always, of course.
-Sometimes, Baptists do become Pentecostal tongues-speakers and Pentecostals become starched, English-only Baptists.
+Sometimes, Baptists do become Pentecostal tongues-speakers, and Pentecostals can become starched, English-only Baptists.
 These, however, are exceptions to the rule.